skryukov/inertia_rails-contrib/docs/guide/pages.md

 </template>
 ```

-If you're using Vue 2.7 or Vue 3, you can alternatively use the [defineOptions plugin](https://vue-macros.dev/macros/define-options.html) to define a layout within `<script setup>`:
+You can alternatively use the [defineOptions plugin](https://vue-macros.dev/macros/define-options.html) to define a layout within `<script setup>`:

 ```vue
 <script setup>